cnabio/cnab-spec/302-signing-workflows.md

 When bundle developers set up an MVP metadata repository for the first time, they SHOULD use one of the [known implementations of CNAB-Sec](304-known-implementations) to set up at least a complete set of the `root`, `timestamp`, `snapshot`, and `targets` TUF metadata.

-There are two options for the TUF `timestamp` and `snapshot` roles.
-One is that the private keys for these roles MAY be generated automatically and managed by the MVP metadata repository, if it supports it, as is the default on [Docker Content Trust](https://docs.docker.com/engine/security/trust/trust_key_mng/).
-The other is that, just as with the `root` and `targets` roles, the private keys for the `timestamp` and `snapshot` roles MAY be generated and managed by the bundle developers.
+To do so, developers SHOULD begin by generating the private keys for the `root` and `targets` roles.
+There are two options for the `timestamp` and `snapshot` roles.
+One is that developers MAY also generate and manage their private keys.
+The other is that the metadata repository MAY automatically generate and manage their private keys, as is the default on [Docker Content Trust](https://docs.docker.com/engine/security/trust/trust_key_mng/).

+After these private keys have been generated, developers SHOULD generate the initial set of the TUF metadata.
+The `root` metadata SHOULD list the public keys for all top-level roles, including itself.
+The `targets` metadata MAY list no bundles for the moment.
+Regardless of whether developers or the metadata repository manage the `timestamp` and `snapshot` keys, the `snapshot` metadata SHOULD point to this `targets` metadata file, and the `timestamp` metadata SHOULD point in turn to this `snapshot` metadata file.

-in-toto requires bundle developers to generate and sign the [root layout](https://github.com/in-toto/docs/blob/master/in-toto-spec.md#43-file-formats-layout) for their bundle, which is out of the scope of this document.
+If developers wish to use in-toto to provide provenance for their bundles, then they SHOULD also generate and sign the [root layout](https://github.com/in-toto/docs/blob/master/in-toto-spec.md#43-file-formats-layout) for their bundle, which is out of the scope of this document.
 However, the interested reader MAY consult the [in-toto demo](https://github.com/in-toto/demo) for an example of how to do so.

 ### New or updated bundles (periodic task)

 Administrators SHOULD refresh the `timestamp` and `snapshot` metadata whenever developers or automation upload new metadata to the metadata repository.

-### Recovering from a key compromise (exception task)
+### Recovering from a key compromise (exceptional task)